calroc/Thun/docs/Types.rst

 -  the rest of the library has to be covered
 -  figure out how to deal with ``loop`` and ``genrec``, etc..
 -  extend the types to check values (see the appendix)
--  other kinds of “higher order” type variables, OR, AND, etc..
+-  other kinds of "higher order" type variables, OR, AND, etc..
 -  maybe rewrite in Prolog for great good?
 -  definitions

-   -  don’t permit composition of functions that don’t compose
+-  don't permit composition of functions that don't compose
 -  auto-compile compilable functions
 -  Compiling more than just the Yin functions.
 -  getting better visibility (than Python debugger.)
 -  DOOOOCS!!!!
 Lots of docs!
 -  docstrings all around
 -  improve this notebook (it kinda falls apart at the end narratively.
 I went off and just started writing code to see if it would work.
 It does, but now I have to come back and describe here what I did.

 Appendix: Joy in the Logical Paradigm
 -------------------------------------